Azure/fta-architecturalreview/articles/devtest.md

 * **Are you using a separate environment for your development environment, and promoting application code between those environments?**

     If development and test environments don&#39;t match the production environment, it is hard to test and diagnose problems.
 Therefore, keep development and test environments as close to the production environment as possible.
-Make sure that test data is consistent with the data used in production, even if it&#39;s sample data and not real production data (for privacy or compliance reasons).
+Make sure that test data is consistent with the data used in production, even if it's sample data and not real production data (for privacy or compliance reasons).
 Plan to generate and anonymize sample test data.

 * **Are your components tightly coupled?
 Or are you using message brokering to separate the components, to help the application gracefully degrade?**